Swatragh GAC

-Michael Davitt's GAC Swatragh (CLG Míceal Mhic Dhaíbheid Suaitreach) is a Gaelic Athletic Association club based in the village of Swatragh.
+Michael Davitt's GAC Swatragh (CLG Míceal Mhic Dhaíbheid Suaitreach) is a Gaelic Athletic Association club based in the village of Swatragh, Ireland.
 The club is a member of the Derry GAA and currently caters for Gaelic football, hurling and camogie.
 The club is named after republican patriot and revolutionary Michael Davitt.

 Swatragh fields Gaelic football and hurling teams at U8, U10, U12, U14, U16, Minor, Reserve, Thirds and Senior levels.
 There are also camogie teams across similar age groups.
-The current club chairman is Cormac McCormack.